Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 Container plants will require regular fertilizer.
 Even a great potting mix will become depleted over time, as plants take up the nutrients and the water leaches them out.
 The larger a plant grows, and the more water it takes, the faster the soil is depleted.
 The type of fertilizer you use will determine how often you will need to fertilize, but every 2–3 weeks should be sufficient.

-There are many good fertilizers on the market, including increasingly more organic choice.
-A water soluble fertilizer is the fastest way to get the nutrients to your plants, either by watering the soil and getting it directly to the roots, or by foliage feeding.
+There are many good fertilizers on the market, including increasingly more organic choices.
+A water-soluble fertilizer is the fastest way to get the nutrients to your plants, either by watering the soil and getting it directly to the roots, or by foliage feeding.

 4. Tools